-A separate Risk Register is produced for the Fund.
+3.2.1 A separate Risk Register is produced for the Fund.
 The detailed assessment of the likelihood of each risk occurring and its impact had been judged in the light of the existence of the Board as an additional scrutiny resource.
-During the year, the Board made three recommendations regarding the Risk Register.
+Review of the Risk Register is a standing item at Board meetings.
+During the year, the Board made two recommendations regarding the Risk Register, including the inclusion of cyber security as a risk.